 The festival of lights, Deepavali is one of the most popular and important festivals of India, which is celebrated to ward off evil forces and to bring in peace and harmony in the lives of the people.
 Also known as Diwali, it is celebrated to worship Goddess Laxmi, the deity of wealth.
 This festival is celebrated exactly 20 days after the celebration of Dussehra, another major Hindu festival.
 On this day of Deepavali, Goddess for wealth and prosperity is worshipped.
 People illuminate their houses and streets with lights and earthen lamps to lighten up the night.
 'Deep' meaning earthen lamps justifies the sacredness of the festival.
 The festival of lights continues for five long days.
 The first day of the festival is called Dhanteras.
 The second day is the 'Choti Diwali'.
 Diwali falls on the third day while the fourth and fifth day of Deepavali is celebrated in a different way in various parts of India.
 Deepavali falls on the day of Amavasya or the no moon night during the month of Ashwin of the Hindu calendar.
 In the late evening when it becomes dark, lamps are lit to illuminate and brighten up everything around.
 Rows of clay lamps are lighted for decoration and to illuminate the night.
 The lamps are said to ward off the evil forces and signifies the triumph of the good over evil power.
 Even the poorest of homes light some lamps to celebrate this day.
 People light firecrackers which add to the light and colour of the night.
 Beautiful multi coloured Rangoli and floral decorations beautify the houses.
 The glamour and shimmer all around the country fulfils the significance of the festival.
 The jubilation continues for five days.
 Lights, fireworks and colours make the night of Diwali a memorable one.
+The shops worship goddess Laxmi along with Lord Ganesh.
+People wait eagerly every year for Deepavali to celebrate with great enjoyment and fan-fare.
 At RISE, our children also celebrated the festival with all zeal.
-Children of all sects whether Hindu, Muslim, Sikh or any other religion participated in activities conducted at RISE and contributed towards harmony of the community.
-Children started the celebration with "SAY NO TO CRACKERS" rally, to contribute towards fight against rising pollution level of the city.
-Pre parathion of the celebration included decoration of Diyas, candles, Rangoli making cleanliness of centres were done.
-Goddess Lakshmi puja conducted at RISE centres to invite peace, harmony and prosperity and on the day of Deepawali, children lit the whole centres with handmade biodegradable diyas.
+Children of all sects whether Hindu, Muslim, Sikh any other religion or participated in all activities conducted at RISE and contributed towards harmony of the community. started Children the celebration with "SAY NO TO CRACKERS" rallv. to contribute towards fight against rising pollution level of the city.
+Pre parathion of the celebration included decoration of Diyas, candles, Rangoli making and cleanliness of centres were done.
+Goddess Lakshmi puja was conducted at RISE centres to invite peace, harmony and prosperity and on the day of Deepawali, children lit the whole centres with handmade biodegradable diyas.

 The significance of lightening the diya was also that we hope that similarly, the darkness within the lives of these children shall also omit and light may shower to promote them towards progress and happiness.
 RISE, on the auspicious day pledged towards peace, harmony and light of education.